 Exam locations are arranged on a state-by-state basis.
-Please contact Cassy Davis, CESP Manager (cassy@apse.org) for more information on upcoming exam locations and dates or visit the APSE web site at www.apse.org to learn about locations where the exam is currently being offered.
+Please visit our website here http://apse.org/certified-employment-support-professional/exam-opportunities/ for more information on upcoming exam locations and dates.

 What to Expect on Exam Day

 To provide a fair and consistent environment for all candidates, the exam is delivered using standardized procedures and following strict security protocols.
 Candidates are required to follow all exam site rules at all times.
 Failure to follow these rules may result in termination of a candidate's testing session and/or invalidation of the candidate's exam score.